abguy/trade-processor/tests/README.md

 4. Prepare the hive with 500 bees.
     * Your subnet has to have more than 500 IPs.
-    * You also should have ~6Gb RAM for your "Bees with Machine Guns" management node.
+    * You also should have ~4Gb RAM for your hive management node.

 5. Exec